FaddyDev/amposoft/README.md

 # amposoft

-A single-page website for a software development comoany.
+A single-page website for a software development company.